Global and Cultural Mental Health

 - The relationship between social media and suicide clusters

 - Wesley LifeForce Networks Evaluation

 Population Mental Health

-- National survey of discrimination associated with mental health problems
+- National survey of discrimination and positive treatment associated with mental health problems

 - teenAID: A Cluster Randomised Control Trial to evaluate first aid training for teenagers